-6.26 University Brand Standards
+6.28 University Graphic Standards

-The contractor must adhere to all University of Kentucky Brand Standards.
-University Brand Standards are maintained by the University Public Relations Office (UKPR) and can be viewed at http://www.uky.edu/prmarketing/brand-standards.
+The contractor must adhere to all University of Kentucky Graphics Standards.
+University Graphics Standards are maintained by the University Public Relations Office (UKPR) and can be viewed at www.uky.edu/graphics/.
 Non-adherence to the standards can have a penalty up to and including contract cancellation.
 Only the UKPR Director or designee can approve exceptions to the University standards.